A-Z Learning Services also has a number of specialized programs that are the result of collaboration with other departments and faculties.

 - Pass all courses for the entire academic year

 - Achieve a minimum 60 per cent average for the entire academic year

 - Meet STEP course requirements including meeting with your Instructor to identify personal goals and challenges, attending and participating in all sessions, and completing all assignments on time

-- The program runs from September until the end of January (Duration 2 and part of Duration 3)
+- The program runs in D2 from September until December.

 STEP’s student-centered activities and assignments provide first-year students with an opportunity to master and demonstrate the following learning outcomes: